prusa3d/Prusa-Connect-SDK-Printer/README.rst

     ...

-    # start communication loop in another thread
+    # start communication loop
     thread = Thread(target=printer.loop)
     thread.start()

-    while True:  # send telemetry each second to internal queue printer.telemetry(const.State.READY, temp_nozzle=24.1, temp_bed=23.2)
+    # each second send telemetry to internal queue in the main-thread
+    while True:
+        printer.telemetry(const.State.READY, temp_nozzle=24.1, temp_bed=23.2)
         sleep(1)

 Events
 ------
-Events are way, to send information about printer to Connect.
-There can be split to few groups:
+Events are a way to send information about the printer to Connect.
+They can be split into a few groups:

-    * Command answers - As respond to connect, if command was be ACCEPTED, REJECTED, etc. These answers are handled as events by SDK in Printer.loop method, or in Command.__call__ method.
+    * **Command answers** - Response for Connect if the command was be ACCEPTED, REJECTED, etc. These are handled by the SDK in `Printer.loop` method or in `Command.__call__` method.
-    * State change - when Printer state was changed.
-This events will be send by Printer.set_state method.
+    * **State change** - indicating that the printer state has changed.
+This are sent by `Printer.set_state` method.
-    * FILE INFO events, which are create in FileSystem object.
+    * **FILE INFO** events which are created by `FileSystem` object.
-    * Or you can inform Connect about other events like (un)mounting storage.
+    * Alternatively you can inform Connect about other events like (un)mounting storage.
-      You can this do by call Printer.event_cb.
+      You can do this by calling `Printer.event_cb`.

+Examples for these groups follow below.

 Event callback
 --------------
-You can inform Connect on some specific situation, with another events.
+You can inform Connect about some specific situation using events.

 .. code:: python